How To Protect Your Terre Haute Home Against Carpenter Ants

 June 5, 2019

-You probably know this but flying ants aren't a species of ant.
+You probably know this, but flying ants aren't a species of ant.
 Ant colonies produce winged ants for the purpose of creating new nests.
 These winged ants leave their first home and head out into the great big world to create new homes.
-If you see big, black winged ants crawling around, you should know that you are looking at one of the most distinct warning signs carpenter ants give.
+If you see big, black winged ants crawling around, you should know that you are looking at one of the most distinct warning signs left by carpenter ants.
 The presence of flying ants is a sign of a current and mature infestation on your property.

 When carpenter ants infest a home, they can sometimes be seen.
 You'll get random visits from scout ants crawling around inside your home.
 You may also see these big ants crawling around outside your home if you're out at night and you have a flashlight.

 Most people think they'll see the damage when carpenter ants attack.
-This is seldom the case because carpenter ants aren't the only pests that can damage your home.
-So it is important to know what carpenter ant damage looks like and where to find it.
+This is seldom the case, because carpenter ants aren't the only pests that can damage your home.
+Therefore, it is important to know what carpenter ant damage looks like and where to find it.
 Recognizing carpenter ant damage could save you from shelling out a ton of money on repairs.

 < Previous Next >